junesirius/junesirius.github.io/_posts/Supernatural/SPN_Wild_West/SPN-Wild-west-whole-novel.md

 <br>

 "Don't you think if there's a way to pull it off here and now, someone would have done that?"
-Dean puts a book after a few hours, wiping his face by his hands, giving his brain some break.
-"But why didn't we run into people time traveled from the past all the time?"
+Dean puts a book after god knows how many hours, wiping his face by his hands, giving his brain some break.
+"Then why didn't we ever run into people time-traveled from the past all the time?"

 Sam doesn't move his eyes away from whatever he's scanning.
 "They don't know what we know." he says.